Deadlymind/Deadlymind/README.md

 ### About Me

-- 👨‍💻 All of my projects are available at [Potato Academy](https://potato-academy.netlify.app/)
+- 👨‍💻 All of my projects are available at [My Portfolio](https://deadlymind.vercel.app/projects)

 - 💬 Ask me about anything; I'll reply faster than ChatGPT, !True

-- 📫 How to reach me: Check my social media accounts below
+- 📫 How to reach me: oussamaayari2014@gmail.com

 <h3 align="left">Connect with me:</h3>
 <p align="left">